 The kitchen is the perfect place to experiment with farmhouse decor, as this scheme by Beth Webb Interiors shows.

 Neutral colors tend to be calming, easy and super stylish to decorate with, making them the favorite choice for a modern farmhouse style space.
 One important aspect to consider, when decorating with neutrals is to bring in as much texture as possible as it creates interest and layers – important factors when strong colors are out of the picture.
 Consider pairing this cozy palette with raw materials, such as wood and sisal for added texture and interest.

-4. Mix modern and rustic elements
+19. Mix modern and rustic elements

 A well-done farmhouse bathroom is the epitome of luxury when it comes to blurring the line between cozy and chic.
 Not only is it rustic and charming, but it also offers a sophisticated oasis for you to unwind at the end of the day, or get a jump-start on a new one.
 Intertwine modern sanitaryware with homespun accessories for a truly modern take on farmhouse decor.

-5. Consider creating a gallery wall
+20. Consider creating a gallery wall

-Maximize the impact of your favorite pieces of art with a few simple design tricks, and put added heart into your art, as Leanne Ford Interiors has done here.
+Farmhouse living room wall decor ideas can help you maximize the impact of your favorite pieces of art with a few simple design tricks, and put added heart into your art, as Leanne Ford Interiors has done here.

-6. Take a cue from classic interior
+21. Take a cue from classic interiors

 When it comes to classically-inspired farmhouse living room ideas, there’s plenty to think about, from wall colors, flooring types, that all important living room suite and window treatments to those vital finishing touches.
 If you have a farmhouse property, the best place to start is by looking at what you already have, advises Ruth Mottershead, Little Greene’s creative director.

 ‘To create a timeless scheme, consider the architectural period of your home as well as the atmosphere you wish to create; often the most enduring design schemes are those that are a natural fit for the style of property,’ she says.